ScottishCovidResponse/Covid19_EERAModel/README.md

    ./Covid19_EERAModel/build/bin/Covid19EERAModel --help
 ```

+if the options for structure or mode are not set they will have the value `Default` in the `[Arguments]` log section,
+this means that the value will either be obtained from the included parameters file (if specified in that file) or given
+the default value of `inference` for mode and `original` for structure.

 ## Code Documentation Site

 Code documentation generated using Doxygen and Code Coverage reports can be found [here](https://scottishcovidresponse.github.io/Covid19_EERAModel/).